 A bit of background: This project has been floating around my head for a few years now, but this summer was when it really started to come together.
 In July, I was completely stoked/humbled/energized/amazed/encouraged by your response to my Master's Research on hunger assistance.
 Then in October, I was DOUBLY stoked/humbled/energized/amazed/encouraged when my Reader Survey results came in with a TON of requests for additional sustainable food systems content.

-YOU GUYS.
-YOU ROCK SO MUCH I CAN’T EVEN HANDLE IT.
+Y'ALL.
+YOU ROCK SO MUCH I CAN'T EVEN HANDLE IT.